zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,
 and which optional "difficulty" points you are attempting. -->

+Unit 6: Model Serving
+We will use  FastAPI to implement A RESTful API endpoint; containerize and deploy service on Kubernetes with support for asynchronous and batched inference.

+Performance Requirements: system will target low-latency online inference and efficient batch throughput, with support for concurrent requests.

+Model-Level Optimizations:
+Export models to ONNX format
+Apply graph optimizations and post-training quantization (both static and dynamic) Use hardware-specific backends like TensorRT and OpenVINO

+System-Level Optimizations:
+Enable request batching
+Use Kubernetes HPA for autoscaling
+All components will run in containers for isolated, scalable deployments

+Multiple Deployment Targets (Extra Difficulty Point):
+GPU-based serving
+CPU-only serving
+Edge-device (quantized, lightweight model for mobile/offline use)

+Unit 7: Evaluation & Monitoring:
+After each training run, we  will use automated scripts to evaluate accuracy, diversity, cold-start coverage, etc.; and log results to MLflow to determine model.

+Staging Load Testing: we will deploy the service to a staging environment and run load tests to validate latency, error rates, and container stability under traffic.

+Canary Deployment: we will gradually route a portion of traffic to a canary model version for online evaluation.
+Compare key metrics (e.g., click-through rate) with the production version before full rollout.

+Feedback Loop: we will log user interactions (e.g., views, clicks) to generate new training data for model retraining; and set up pipelines to transform logs into labeled data.

+Business-Specific Evaluation Plan:
+we will define metrics such as CTR improvement and recommendation diversity for business value assessment; simulate realistic user behavior for evaluation, if needed.

+Monitoring Capabilities (Extra Difficulty Point):
+Monitor data drift and model degradation in real-time Alert engineers and trigger retraining if needed Visualize model performance using dashboards

 #### Data pipeline